theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/mandatory/index.rst

 Mandatories steps
 -----------------

+There are two different ways to deploy the product, either with MSI installer or with Docker.
-Whatever the methodology chosen (manually or via Docker) to install the product, the following prerequisistes must be done :
+Whatever the methodology chosen the following steps are automatically performed, except the last one which needs to be done if Docker is chosen :

 .. toctree::
    :titlesonly:

-   git
+   redis
+   mongo
+   kibana
+   nodejs
    certificate